XAI-ANITI/ethik/README.md

 ## Introduction

 `ethik` is a Python package for performing [fair](https://www.microsoft.com/en-us/research/blog/machine-learning-for-fair-decisions/) and [explainable](https://www.wikiwand.com/en/Explainable_artificial_intelligence) machine learning.
+At it's core, the approach of `ethik` is to build *counterfactual distributions* that permit answering "what if?" scenarios.
+The idea is that we are able to stress one or more variables and observe how a machine learning model reacts to the stress.
+The stress is based on a statistical re-weighting scheme called *entropic variable projection*.
+The main benefit of our method is that it will only consider realistic scenarios, and will not build fake examples.
+You may find more information by reading [this paper](https://arxiv.org/abs/1810.07924) as well as the ["How It Works" notebook](notebooks/How It Works.ipynb).

 <div align="center">
   <img src="docs/figures/overview.svg" width="660px" alt="overview"/>